leoaiassistant/globalhacks/README.md

 No telling people they or their post is not welcome in Hackathon Hackers.
 If you think a post does not belong in HH, report the post or message an admin.
 If you make other people feel unwelcome in HH, we will remove you from the group.

 ## Inclusivity Statement
-Hackathon Hackers is the all-inclusive hackathons community.
+Global Hackathons is the all-inclusive hackathons community.

 We encourage everyone to participate and are committed to building a community for all.
 Although we will fail at times, we seek to treat everyone both as fairly and equally as possible.
 Whenever a participant has made a mistake, we expect them to take responsibility for it.